-The academy trust's employees belong to two principal pension schemes: the Teachers' Pension Scheme England and Wales (TPS) for academic and related staff; and the Local Government Pension Scheme (LGPS) for non-teaching staff, which is managed by Surrey County Council.
+The Academy Trust's employees belong to two principal pension schemes: the Teachers' Pension Scheme England and Wales (TPS) for academic and related staff; and the Local Government Pension Scheme (LGPS) for non-teaching staff, which is managed by Surrey County Council.
 Both are multi-employer defined benefit schemes.

-The latest actuarial valuation of the TPS related to the period ended 31 March 2016 and of the LGPS 31 March 2016.
+The pension costs are assessed in accordance with the advice of independent qualified actuaries.
+The latest actuarial valuation of the TPS related to the period ended 31 March 2016, and that of the LGPS related to the period ended 31 March 2019.

-Contributions amounting to £31k (2018: £35k) were payable to the schemes at 31 August 2019 and are included within creditors.
+Contributions amounting to £38k (2019: £31k) were payable to the schemes at 31 August 2020 and are included within creditors.